shamca65/overtime-app/README.md

     - Icons from Awesome
     X Add full_name for users
     X Warning notice for deletes

 ## Refactoring
     - Refactor user association integration test in post_spec
+    - Refactor forms for admin user with status